Dachau concentration camp: Satellite camps and sub-camps

 Satellite camps under the authority of Dachau were established in the summer and autumn of 1944 near armaments factories throughout southern Germany to increase war production.
 Dachau alone had more than 30 large subcamps, and hundreds of smaller ones, in which over 30,000 prisoners worked almost exclusively on armaments.

 Overall, the Dachau concentration camp system included 123 sub-camps and Kommandos which were set up in 1943 when factories were built near the main camp to make use of forced labor of the Dachau prisoners.
 Out of the 123 sub-camps, eleven of them were called Kaufering, distinguished by a number at the end of each.
 All Kaufering sub-camps were set up to specifically build three underground factories (Allied bombing raids made it necessary for them to be underground) for a project called Ringeltaube (wood pigeon), which planned to be the location in which the German jet fighter plane, Messerschmitt Me 262, was to be built.
 In the last days of war, in April 1945, the Kaufering camps were evacuated and around 15,000 prisoners were sent up to the main Dachau camp.
 Typhus alone was estimated to have caused 15,000 deaths between December 1944 and April 1945.
 "Within the first month after the arrival of the American troops, 10,000 prisoners were treated for malnutrition and kindred diseases.
 In spite of this one hundred prisoners died each day during the first month from typhus, dysentery or general weakness".

 As U.S. Army troops neared the Dachau sub-camp at Landsberg on 27 April 1945, the SS officer in charge ordered that 4,000 prisoners be murdered.
 Windows and doors of their huts were nailed shut.
 The buildings were then doused with gasoline and set afire.
 Prisoners who were naked or nearly so were burned to death, while some managed to crawl out of the buildings before dying.
-Earlier that day, as Wehrmacht troops withdrew from Landsberg am Lech, towns people hung white sheets from their windows.
+Earlier that day, as Wehrmacht troops withdrew from Landsberg am Lech, townspeople hung white sheets from their windows.
 Infuriated SS troops dragged German civilians from their homes and hanged them from trees.